jpfreeley/jpfreeley/_posts/2016-10-02-GA-DSI-Project-02.md

 **NULL-HYPOTHESIS:**

-*Between Jan 1999 and December 2004, the mean of the overall weeks for a song to appear on the Hot100 list which Debuts on the list in the month of June is no different than the mean of a song which debuts in any other month.*
+*Between Jan 1999 and December 2004, the mean of the overall weeks (lifetime) for a song to appear on the Hot100 list which Debuts on the list in the month of **June** is no different than the mean lifetime of a song which debuts in any other month.*

 **Risks and Assumptions**

-The Hot100 Billboard Charts data is notoriously wrought with problems.
+The methodology of Hot100 Billboard Charts data is notoriously wrought with problems.
 Throughout it's history, Billboard has changed their policies regarding both the way they collect the information as well as which information they are collecting.

 At some points in history they have collected the sales of Singles, then sales of Albums, then sales of downloads.
-Additionally, they collect data on how often a song is played on the radio.
+Additionally, they collect data on how often a song is played on the radio (airplays).
 Most recently, they have made adjustments to account for streaming music.
-[Wikipedia](https://en.wikipedia.org/wiki/Billboard_Hot_100) and [other](https://theringer.com/billboard-hot-100-singles-chart-broken-313cbe9094b9#.oznojthyp) [sources](http://www.npr.org/sections/therecord/2013/08/16/207879695/how-the-hot-100-became-americas-hit-barometer) discuss the inherent fragility of the data in more depth.
+[Wikipedia](https://en.wikipedia.org/wiki/Billboard_Hot_100) and [other](https://theringer.com/billboard-hot-100-singles-chart-broken-313cbe9094b9#.oznojthyp) online  [sources](http://www.npr.org/sections/therecord/2013/08/16/207879695/how-the-hot-100-became-americas-hit-barometer) discuss the inherent fragility of the data in more depth.

 Needless to say, exactly what data you are analyzing has much to do with the period of time the data represents.